How to Ace the IB English HL Individual Oral (IO)?

 Photo by Volodymyr Hryshchenko / Unsplash

-In the IO, students compare one literary text and one non-literary text.
+In the Individual Oral (IO), students compare one literary text and one non-literary text.
 The goal is to examine how a global issue—such as social justice, environmental degradation, or identity—is represented in both works.
 The assessment will require you to develop a structured 10-minute presentation and a 5-minute Q&A session with your teacher.
+Let us break down how to ace the IO in this article.

 • Text Selection: Choose one literary and one non-literary text.